loyab1/learning-zone/Notes/School/Java.md

     .equals() - boolean

+# Iteration

+process items one at a time

+hasNext Method - boolean -

+next method - retrieves next item

+Scanner object is an iterator

+## Array List
+An object that stores a list of objects referenced by an integer

+An array of Size N is indexed from zero to N (-) 1

+    ArrayList<DataType> - Within the carrots is an element(String, Object, Integer)

+Declaring an array uses square brackets

+    int[] x = new int[]

+or

+    int[] units = {1,2,3,4,5}

+Traversing Elements

+    for (int score : scores) {System.out.println(score)}

+print using the declared loop variable

+An entire array can be passed as a parameter

+# Key Concepts

+A scanner uses delimiters to break its input up.
+Whitespace is the default delimiter

+# Key Terms
 Sentinel Value - Specific value used to indicate a condition such as the end of a loop

+Palindrome - String of characters that reads the same forward or backward (e.g. radar)

+Lambda expression - block of code that could be passed as a parameter

+    push.setOnAction((event) -> {});